exercism/docs/building/tooling/test-generators.md

 The key benefit of this setup is that each exercise has its own template, which:

-- Makes it obvious how the test files is generated
+- Makes it obvious how the test files are generated
 - Makes them easier to debug
 - Makes it safe to edit them without risking breaking another exercise